Semi Bluff Introduction

 Let’s look at an example:

 Now, at this exact moment you have ten high but let’s look at the hand closer.
-You have an open ended straight flush draw giving you 15 likely outs to win the pot by the river or approx. 57% chance of winning hand if we assign your opponent a hand like Ace Jack offsuit.
-This is a perfect moment to semi bluff all in and either pick up the pot now or if you are called, win by showdown.
+You have an open ended straight flush draw giving you 15 likely outs to win the pot by the river.
+This represents approximately 57% chance of the winning hand, if we assign your opponent a hand like Ace Jack offsuit.
+This is a perfect moment to semi bluff all in and either pick up the pot now or if you are called, have a good chance of winning at showdown.

 History and Context

-Semi bluffing is another weapon in the professional’s arsenal that can be employed many times a session intuitively.
+Semi bluffing is another weapon in the professional player’s arsenal that can be employed many times a session intuitively.
 If you have an aptitude for maths and observe your opponent’s closely, you too should be using the semi bluff often.